TimMacy/YouTubeAlchemy/README.md

     - Hungarian
     - Romanian
     - Ukrainian
   - Choose Font Size
   - Adjust Number of Videos per Row
   - Sidebar Width
   - Search Bar Position
   - Minimum Space Below Player in Default Layout When Tab View and Compact Layout Are Enabled
   - Set Playback Speed for VODs
     - from 0.25x to 17x with 0.25x increments
     - defaults to 1x for live videos
     - works with Shorts
-  - key toggles:
+    - key toggles (changeable):
       - A (or <): -0.25x
       - S: toggle 1x/set speed
       - D (or >): +0.25x
-- Choose Playback Speed Buttons
+  - Assign up to 8 Keys to Custom Playback Speeds
   - Add Additional Playback Speed Buttons

 **Features**
   - Auto Theater Mode